-In the context of our work here the word HERO becomes an acronym for Honest Examination of Real Occurrences ( H.E.R.O.).
+In the context of our work here the word HERO becomes an acronym for Honest Examination of Real Occurrences.
 The process uses a special online platform which will act as your private journaling workspace during the session.
-This is where you will be entering your responses to a sequential set of simple “keys” that are designed to help you recall a cross-section of your previous accomplishments.
-We call it the “emachine” because its an online virtual machine that you euphemistically become part of when you’re working with it.
-It is a very positive experience.
+This is where you will be entering your responses to a sequential set of simple “keys” that are designed to help you recall a cross-section of your previous accomplishments that required your applied effort.
+Something we usually refer to as your Victory History.

-Inside the H.E.R.O. online workspace the word persistence is used numerous times.
+Inside the H.E.R.O.
+Tour the word persistence is used numerous times.
 That’s because you’re looking for very specific times, a number of which will usually be first-time incidents, where successful accomplishment happened and caused a memorable benefit to yourself or to another.

 But what exactly is persistence anyway?
 Why is it so important?